-Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 16.
-In addition, applicants must include with their application draft/sample reform implementation workplans (with milestones, activities, and proposed timeline) for Hawaii, Kentucky, and Georgia.
-On receipt of an award, the recipient may revise the timeline(s), in consultation with OJJDP.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 15.
+In addition, applicants must include with their application draft/sample reform implementation workplans (with milestones, activities and proposed timeline) for each of the identified states (Hawaii, Kentucky, and Georgia).
+On receipt of an award, the timeline(s) may be revised, in consultation with OJJDP.

 d.
 Capabilities and Competencies.
-This section should describe the experience and capability of the applicant organization, coapplicants, or partners and any contractors or subgrantees that the applicant will rely on to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
-If applicable, applicants should highlight their experience/capability/capacity to manage contracts, consultant agreements, or subawards, including details on their system for fiscal accountability.
-Management, staffing patterns, and accountability should be clearly connected to the project design described in the previous section.
+This section should describe the experience and capability of the applicant organization, coapplicants or partners, and any contractors or subgrantees that the applicant will rely on to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
+If applicable, applicants should highlight their experience/capability/capacity to manage contracts, consultant agreements or subawards, including details on their system for fiscal accountability.
+Management, staffing patterns and accountability should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-Applicants should include a copy of an organizational chart showing how they will organize the project and the larger supporting organizational structure within which the project resides.
+Applicants should include a copy of an organizational chart showing how the project will be organized and the larger supporting organizational structure within which the project resides.